 In another matter, internal reports uncovered through FOI give a different version of the story about the Queen of Nanaimo dock crash in August, 2010.
 David Hahn and flak Deborah Marshall initially blamed crab trap lines for the causative fault but BC Ferries internal reports raise concerns about vessel maintenance and safety practices and makes clear the BC Ferries effort to blame crab lines was incorrect, which surprises no one with marine experience.

-The following from Northern Insights was published August 13 2010:
+The following from In-Sights was published August 13 2010:

 Remember a year ago when Shirley Blond, Liberal ditz responsible for BC Ferry Services Inc., claimed she was ‘shocked‘ to learn that CEO David Hahn was drawing a seven figure salary and his four lieutenants were taking another $2 million plus between them.
 That led to the Cabinet sending in a Comptroller General’s hit team, who concluded: